Amadour’s artistry resides at the rare intersection of auditory and visual spectacle.

-It is in this eclectic space that Amadour stages their intricately layered jewel box-like paintings, serving as dynamic backdrops to their enthralling musical performances.
-With a brush in one hand and a melody in the other, Amadour's work is a dramatic exploration of the interplay between the static and the kinetic, the silent image and the sung note.
-Amadour takes influence from visual artists Donald Judd, Ettore Spalletti, Wassily Kandinsky, Julie Mehretu, and Hiroshi Sugimoto.
+It is in this eclectic space that Amadour stages their intricately layered, jewel box-like paintings, serving as dynamic backdrops to their enthralling musical performances.
+With a brush in one hand and a melody in the other, Amadour’s work is a dramatic exploration of the interplay between the static and the kinetic, the silent image and the sung note.
+Amadour draws visual influence from J.M.W.
+Turner, Richard Diebenkorn, and Agnes Martin; Donald Judd, Ettore Spalletti, Carmen Herrera, and Eduardo Ramírez Villamizar; Eleonore Koch, Wassily Kandinsky, Julie Mehretu, and Mark Bradford; Dat So La Lee; and the theatrical worlds of Erté and Jean Cocteau.

 Their canvases are arenas where the theatrics of a piano ballad, the pulse of a nightclub, and the grandeur of opera find their visual counterpart.
 Amadour invites the audience to traverse the painted surface into an intimate world where a handwritten song in a notebook becomes a study of the art of spectacle.

-Amadour is a queer Latinx nonbinary artist from Reno, Nevada, with Mexican and Colombian roots, whose interdisciplinary practice spans geometric abstraction, writing, and orchestral ballads.
-Their work reevaluates diasporic memory, often centering queer, Black, and Hollywood histories—treating interdisciplinarity as a lyrical and sonic space for the disremembered.
+Amadour is a queer, Latinx, non-binary, first-generation American artist, musician, and writer from Reno, Nevada, with roots in Mexico and Colombia.
+Their interdisciplinary practice spans geometric abstraction, orchestral pop ballads, and critical essays.
+Their work reevaluates diasporic memory, often centering Nevadan queer, Latinx, Black, and Hollywood histories—treating interdisciplinarity as a visual and sonic space for the disremembered.

-Amadour exhibits as an artist with Kotaro Nukaga (Tokyo, Japan), Galería La Cometa (Miami, FL; Bogotá, Colombia), FF Projects (San Pedro Garza Garcia, Mexico), and Emma Scully Gallery (New York, USA), and has curated exhibitions with Gallery Common (Tokyo, Japan), and The Krause Collection (Des Moines, USA).
-Their art has been featured in Artillery Magazine, ARTnews Japan, Exibart, Cultbytes, amongst others.
+Amadour exhibits as an artist with Kotaro Nukaga (Tokyo, Japan), FF Projects (San Pedro Garza Garcia, Mexico), and Emma Scully Gallery (New York, USA), and has curated exhibitions with Gallery Common (Tokyo, Japan), and The Krause Collection (Des Moines, USA), the latter earning them the 2023 Art Directors Association of Iowa (ADAI) Award.
+Their art has been featured in The Argonaut, Observer, Artillery Magazine, ARTnews Japan, Brutus, Exibart, Cultbytes, amongst others.

 Amadour is also a proud board member of Ms. Dan’s Chinese, a Miami-based non-profit that focuses on language education.

-Amadour lives and works between Nevada, Los Angeles, and New York.
+Amadour lives and works in Nevada, Los Angeles, and New York.
 A native Nevadan, they were born in Sparks and raised in Reno and Sausalito, California.
-They began their career as a studio assistant to photographer David LaChapelle before earning dual BA degrees in Studio Art and Art History from the UCLA School of the Arts and Architecture in 2018, where they studied with artists Barbara Kruger, Lari Pittman, and Mary Kelly.
+They began their career as a studio assistant to photographer David LaChapelle before earning dual BA degrees in Studio Art and Art History from the UCLA School of the Arts and Architecture in 2018, where they studied under Barbara Kruger, Lari Pittman, and Mary Kelly.

 INSTAGRAM FEED